Coyn123/CitySprint/docs/CodingStandards.md

 ---

 ## Introduction
 Best coding practices are a set of informal rules that the software development community has learned over time, which can help improve the quality of software.
-These practices ensure that code is **robust**, **maintainable**, and **efficient**.
+These practices ensure that code is reliable, maintainable, and efficient.

 ---